SNU-SRBL/gello/README.md

 This is the SRBL group's fork of [GELLO](https://wuphilipp.github.io/gello_site/), a general, low-cost, and intuitive teleoperation framework for robot manipulators.
 The original repository and documentation can be found [here](https://github.com/wuphilipp/gello_software).

-In this fork, we organize multiple GELLO system variations developed by our lab (SRBL – Soft Robotics and Bioinspired Laboratory) for different purposes:
+In this fork, we organize multiple GELLO system variations developed by our lab (SRBL – Soft Robotics and Bionics Laboratory) for different purposes:

 ### 📁 Folder Overview